It’s a universally agreed-upon truth. There’s nothing like a cup of cappuccino in the morning.

 When a bean undergoes roasting, it gets bigger in size.
 To simplify: the longer you roast, the bigger the size.

-This doesn’t affect the amount of caffeine in any way.
+This doesn’t affect the amount of caffeine in any way (Do cream, milk, or sugar reduce the caffeine in your coffee?).
 The mass remains the same.
 The amount of caffeine remains the same.
 However, the volume increases.

 So while a really dark Seattle roast tastes stronger, it doesn’t necessarily mean it’s also stronger in caffeine.